Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Introduction

 \section{Introduction}

-Machine Unlearning has emerged as a prominent area that focuses on protecting individual privacy during the model training process, particularly adhering to legislation such as 'the right to be forgotten' \citep{rosen2011right} under the General Data Protection Regulation (GDPR) \citep{hoofnagle2019european}.
+Machine Unlearning has emerged as a prominent area that focuses on protecting individual privacy during the model training process, particularly adhering to legislation such as {`the right to be forgotten'} \citep{rosen2011right} under the General Data Protection Regulation (GDPR) \citep{hoofnagle2019european}.
 That is, it removes certain training samples from the trained model upon their users' data deletion request.
 A natural approach to machine unlearning is to retrain the model from scratch, excluding the data that needs to be forgotten; this is known as exact unlearning.
 However, this method is highly computationally inefficient.
 To address this challenge, previous research has proposed a more relaxed definition of machine unlearning, where the unlearned model only needs to be approximately similar to one retrained from scratch.
 This led to the development of \emph{approximate unlearning} methods, such as Fine-Tuning \citep{warnecke2021machine, golatkar2020eternal}, Gradient Ascent \citep{graves2021amnesiac,thudi2022unrolling}, Fisher Forgetting \citep{becker2022evaluating,golatkar2020eternal}, and Influence Unlearning\citep{izzo2021approximate}.
 Fine-tuning, as one of the most widely used approaches in approximate unlearning, has demonstrated its empirical effectiveness.
 However, it can be observed in many studies \citep{kurmanji2024towards, warnecke2021machine, golatkar2020eternal, liu2024model,sharma2024discriminative} and our investigations in \Cref{tab:motivation} that while fine-tuning may maintain the utility of the model on remaining data, it struggles to forget the targeted data.
 This raises a natural question:

 To answer this question, we revisit the machine unlearning problem with a simple yet fundamental over-parameterized linear regression model and explore the behavior of fine-tuning through a theoretical perspective.
+Our main contributions can be summarized as follows.